apolzek/shared/content/001/README.md

-## Testing different tools for reverse proxy and load balancer
+## Exploring alternatives for load balancing and reverse proxy

 ### Objectives